Joseph77777777/Social-Media-Network-FCS-Project/README.md

 Choose option 3 to display network statistics.\
 Choose option 8 to show all users sorted by name.\
-Choose option 9 to search for a friend by name.\
+Choose option 9 to search for a user by name.\
-Choose option 10 to search for a friend by ID.\
+Choose option 10 to search for a user by ID.\
 Choose option 11 or 12 to perform BFS or DFS traversal.\
 Choose option 13 to find the shortest path between two users.\
 Choose option 14 to suggest new friends based on common interests.\